 Finally, here’s the optimal design that solves the problem and achieves our goals.

-At any point in this pitch people could disagree with your assessment.
-That’s why it’s always best to build this pitch alongside others and iterate on it based on their feedback.
+At any point in this pitch, people could disagree with your assessment.
+That’s why it’s always best to build this pitch alongside other people and iterate on it based on feedback.
 You’ll need these allies when building belief in this creative, subjective environment.

-Tell the Story
+Tell the Story.
 As you pitch a design, most developers will follow along by imagining the player experience.
 They will picture the player encountering the feature from start to finish.
 As designers, we should lean into this approach to ensure everyone is picturing the same thing.
 If you’re pitching a crafting system, don’t start by showcasing a list of items the player can craft.
-Instead start with how the player gets into the system.
+Instead, start with how the player gets into the system.
 If a crafting bench is the entry point into the experience, then that’s where the pitch starts.

 Step through the experience as if you’re the player seeing it for the first time.
 Tell the story of the player experience.
 If developers are interrupting your pitch with questions, then you are most likely jumping around too much in the mental story.
 Having a good story flow should raise questions in the audience’s mind that are quickly answered by your next point.
 The better you get at this skill, the more you’ll realize that you can build and completely control the image in everyone’s mind.
-This is a powerful tool when pitching your designs.
+Telling the story is a powerful tool when pitching your designs.

 Imagery is also extremely important to ensure everyone is picturing the same experience.
-When adding images into your pitches or design docs they should solely focus on ensuring everyone is imagining the same experience.
+When adding images into your pitches or design docs, they should solely focus on ensuring everyone is imagining the same experience.

-I’ve found telling the story of the creation of your design to be just as powerful as the story of the player experience.
-For everyone to understand how you came to this exact solution they sometimes need to understand what you tried before and what led to your current goals.
+I’ve found that telling the story of the creation of the design to be just as powerful as the story of the player experience.
+For everyone to understand how you came to this exact solution, they sometimes need to understand what you tried before and what led to your current goals.
 Discussing your previous attempts and failures can be as important as the current success.

 Advanced

-Senior designers should be able to gain belief from the team without major issues.
+Senior designers should be able to gain belief from the team without raising major issues.
 Furthering their skills requires them to focus more on inspiration and clarity.

-Ability to Inspire

-Building belief is a powerful tool and a major step towards inspiring a team.
-But to truly inspire the entire team you’ll want to develop design goals that excite each discipline and entice devs to apply their craft towards those goals.
+Inspire.
+Building belief is a powerful tool and a major step toward inspiring a team.
+But to truly inspire the entire team you’ll want to develop design goals that excite each discipline and entice devs to apply their craft toward those goals.
 The difficulty is that everyone on the team has different priorities.

 To inspire the team, you’ll need to build a single pitch for all audiences.
 Some developers will care about deep systems while others will care about the emotions the player will experience.
-Some can be excited by a prototype while others may find it difficult to visualize beyond grey boxes and placeholder animation.
+Some can be excited by a prototype while others may find it difficult to visualize beyond gray boxes and placeholder animation.
 You must know and pitch to every priority in the room at the same time.
 This is a difficult skill.
 Achieving inspiration requires the right pitch, the right presenter, and preferably a strong relationship with the audience.

 If you’re presenting to a new audience, I’ve found it best to cover all bases by ensuring your features have goals that hit each of the following categories:

-Fantasy/Emotion

-Fun/Feel

-Challenge/Systems
+Fantasy/emotion

+Fun/feel

+Challenge/systems

-Player Goals/Gameplay Loops
+Player goals/gameplay loops

-Once you better understand your audience, you can optimize your pitches and flow in order to inspire them with ease.
+Once you better understand your audience, you can optimize your pitches and flow in order to inspire with ease.